 Not too bad, right?
 When learning how to solve inequalities that deal with addition and subtraction, follow the same process as with equations.
 The only difference is knowing how to represent your final answer on a number line.

-In our next lesson, we will continue working with one-step inequalities, but this time we will look at special rules when multiplying or dividing.
+In our next lesson, we will continue working with one-step inequalities, but this time we will look at special rules when multiplying or dividing within inequalities.